zippoy/luke/README.md

 0. Keep the project mavenized (compatible with Apache Lucene and Solr style)
 1. To port the thinlet UI to an ASL compliant license framework so that it can be contributed back to Apache Lucene.
    Current work is done with Apache Pivot (https://github.com/dmitrykey/luke/tree/pivot-luke).
 Grab a released version of pivoted luke for lucene 5.2.1 here: https://github.com/DmitryKey/luke/releases/tag/pivot-luke-5.2.1
-2. To revive the project and establish a single point of trust for the development and updates of the tool.
+2. Maintain a single point of trust for the development and updates of the tool.
 This said, everyone is welcome to join.

 Committers